mcalthrop/contentful-api-testing/README.md

 Make sure you have two Spaces configured in Contentful:
 - source:
   - create the full set of content types you want
-  - create an access token (Content Delivery &gt; Create API Key), and make a note of it
   - make a note of the Space ID (Space Settings &gt; Key)

 - destination:
   - contains NO content types
-  - get an access token: easiest way is to browse to the [management API documentation](https://www.contentful.com/developers/documentation/content-management-api/), log in, and make a note of the resultant access token
+  - get a management API access token: easiest way is to browse to the [management API documentation](https://www.contentful.com/developers/documentation/content-management-api/), log in, and make a note of the resultant access token
   - make a note of the Space ID (Space Settings &gt; Key)

 ### Script configuration